College Counseling for Success

 When scheduling and commitments allow, students can strengthen their academic record by taking Dual Enrollment courses at a local college.
 This approach not only supplements the high school transcript but also demonstrates initiative and readiness for advanced coursework.

 College entrance requirements continue to evolve.
-Some institutions have returned to requiring SAT or ACT scores for admission, while others remain test-optional or have adopted test-blind policies.
+Some institutions have returned to requiring SAT or ACT scores, while others remain test optional or have adopted test blind policies.
+Even when test scores are not part of the admission review, they may still be requested for class placement, merit scholarships or honors consideration.

-Comprehensive college counseling helps students create a detailed plan that appeals to the widest range of colleges.
-The SAT tends to measure reasoning and problem-solving skills, while the ACT focuses more on knowledge acquired in math, science and English.
-Since each exam highlights different strengths, many students take both early, compare results and then concentrate preparation on the test that best reflects their abilities.
+The SAT tends to emphasize reasoning and problem solving skills, while the ACT focuses more on content knowledge in math, science and English.
+Since each exam highlights different strengths, many students take both early, compare results and then prepare for the test that best reflects their abilities.

-Admissions offices are also placing greater emphasis on evidence of college-level academic work, such as AP or IB exams.
-Students enrolled in the IB curriculum can pursue the IB Diploma — recognized worldwide as a rigorous credential that meets university admission standards in many countries.
+Colleges also continue to value evidence of college level work.
+AP and IB exams demonstrate rigor and readiness.
+Strong scores may qualify students for advanced placement or college credit.
+Students enrolled in the IB curriculum can pursue the full IB Diploma — recognized worldwide as a rigorous academic credential that meets university admission standards in many countries.

 An Example of Early Initiative and Community Impact

-She began by contacting her State Senators and Assembly Representatives to ask about the project’s feasibility.
+She began by contacting her state senators and assembly representatives to ask about the project’s feasibility.
 After several correspondences, she was invited to the county seat to meet with a state representative.
-Encouraged to gather community support, she created a petition and collected signatures from local residents with help from her classmates.
+Encouraged to gather community support, she created a petition and collected signatures from local residents with help from classmates.
 Along the way, she faced challenges but persevered — refining her message to persuade both neighbors and decision makers.
 Ultimately, the state agreed to move forward with the project.

 What mattered most was not only the outcome but also the effort, planning and creativity that brought it to life.
 Each project is unique, reflecting a student’s individual talents, interests and resourcefulness.

-These are the kinds of real-world skills — initiative, leadership, organization and perseverance — that students develop and strengthen through my Academic Coaching Program.
-I help students learn to set goals, follow through on their ideas and connect their passions to meaningful action.
-This process prepares them not only for college admissions but for success in life.
+Through academic coaching, I help students develop these same real world skills — initiative, leadership, organization and perseverance.
+Together we set goals, follow-through on ideas and connect passions to meaningful action.
+This process prepares students not only for college admission but also for success in life.

 Crafting strong college essays and completing applications can feel overwhelming.
 Guided support helps students move from uncertainty to clarity — turning a blank screen into authentic, polished writing that highlights their strengths.

-This process covers every major component of the application, including the personal statement, supplemental essays and the Common Application (“the Common App”).
+This process covers every major component of the application — the personal statement, supplemental essays and the Common Application (“the Common App”).
 With expert coaching, students learn to showcase their unique voice, experiences and goals while presenting a cohesive, professional profile.

 How College Admissions Counseling Helps